hamsternipples/nosedocs/noseblog.md

 vladimir: well, uh, there is... uh, very easy...
-I uhh, let me answer your question with a counter question -- I'v heard stories that tesla developed a "death ray", a dematerialisation ray for the US army in the late 30's. you would point it at any object: a stone, a truck, anything -- and the ray would shift the target -- the vibrations of the target off-time, basically and technically putting it in a different time continuum, making it disappear from our continuum. so, anything that you point it from here on to he horizon would disappear -- I mean, whole armies would be annihilated in seconds. why didn't the americans use this thing to demolish the germans much earlier?
+I uhh, let me answer your question with a counter question -- I've heard stories that tesla developed a "death ray", a dematerialisation ray for the US army in the late 30's. you would point it at any object: a stone, a truck, anything -- and the ray would shift the target -- the vibrations of the target off-time, basically and technically putting it in a different time continuum, making it disappear from our continuum. so, anything that you point it from here on to he horizon would disappear -- I mean, whole armies would be annihilated in seconds. why didn't the americans use this thing to demolish the germans much earlier?

 I mean, no government uses it's most advanced and secretive technology; they always try to keep it for a more special purpose.